-As of December 31, 2022 and 2021 consisting primarily of Argentine Peso-denominated financial, trade, social and fiscal payables at certain Argentine subsidiaries whose functional currency is the U.S. dollar.
-A change of 1% in the ARS/USD exchange rate would have generated a pre-tax gain / loss of \$1.3 million and \$1 million as of December 31, 2022 and 2021 respectively.
+As of December 31, 2023 and 2022 consisting primarily of Argentine Peso-denominated financial, trade, social and fiscal payables at certain Argentine subsidiaries whose functional currency is the U.S. dollar.
+A change of 1% in the ARS/USD exchange rate would have generated a pre-tax gain / loss of \$1.3 million and \$1.3 million as of December 31, 2023 and 2022 respectively.

-■ Euro / U.S. dollar
+Euro / U.S. dollar

-As of December 31, 2022 consisting primarily of Euro-denominated intercompany liabilities at certain subsidiaries whose functional currency is the U.S. dollar and 2021, consisting primarily of U.S. dollar-denominated intercompany liabilities at certain subsidiaries whose functional currency is the Euro.
-A change of 1% in the EUR/USD exchange rate would have generated a pre-tax gain / loss of \$0.4 million and \$0.1 million as of December 31, 2022 and 2021, respectively, which would have been to a large extent offset by changes in currency translation adjustment included in Tenaris's net equity position.
+As of December 31, 2023 and 2022 consisting primarily of Euro-denominated intercompany liabilities at certain subsidiaries whose functional currency is the U.S. dollar.
+A change of 1% in the EUR/USD exchange rate would have generated a pre-tax gain / loss of \$2.0 million and \$0.4 million as of December 31, 2023 and 2022, respectively, which would have been to a large extent offset by changes in currency translation adjustment included in Tenaris's net equity position.

-Saudi Arabian Riyal / U. S. dollar
+Saudi Arabian Riyal / U.S. dollar

-As of December 31, 2022 and 2021 consisting primarily of Saudi Arabian Riyal-denominated financial and trade payables.
+As of December 31, 2023 and 2022 consisting primarily of Saudi Arabian Riyal-denominated financial and trade payables.
 The Saudi Arabian Riyal is tied to the U.S. dollar.